 Can apply to: Books

-Metric definition: The number of libraries that own (or hold) a book.
+Metric definition: The number of libraries that own (“hold”) a book.

 Metric calculation: Holdings counts are derived from national or international union library catalogues, such as OCLC WorldCat.
 The holdings count is calculated as the number of unique libraries that own a copy of a book.

 Data sources: Library book holdings as represented in union catalogs.